gdevakrishnan/Practice/README.md

 # Practice
-This Repository for Practicing Web Developmet
+This Repository for our first project (form validation). using HTML, CSS, and Javascript